 david gil (born March 20th 1978) is a French-Colombian pluridisciplinary artist.
-His art questions the vanishing intersection between artistic mediums of expression and displays a preoccupation with our perception of reality : “who are we? what is out place in the now?
-Is now real?
-Is real real?
-These questions have influenced and shaped my body of work.”
+His art questions the vanishing intersection between artistic mediums of expression and displays a preoccupation with our perception of reality.
+“My body or work confronts the spectator’s mind to a reality which coexists with ours but that we fail to see”.
 His captivating aesthetics have been described as daring, challenging and disturbing.

 During Liverpool’s year as European Capital of Culture david proposed the Social Condom (2006) latex sculpture meant as method of prevention against the infection provoked by the virus of egoism.
-Portrait of my Time (2007), performed during Art Basel Miami Beach in the Wynwood Art District, questions the second amendment to the United States Constitution by staging André Breton’s simplest surrealist act “consisting in going into the street with revolvers in your fist and shooting blindly into the crowd as much as possible.”
+Portrait of my Time (2007), performed during Art Basel Miami Beach in the Wynwood Art District, questions the second amendment to the United States Constitution and stages André Breton’s simplest surrealist act “consisting in going into the street with revolvers in your fist and shooting blindly into the crowd as much as possible.”

 |COPYRIGHT 2005 – 2013 ® www.davidgil.eu|